JohnnySonTrinh/love-letter-generator/README.md

 - [This Videos Series](https://www.youtube.com/watch?v=6toXMFyQdB0&list=PLc1g3vwxhg1WVhYrKP0GJlZIlSn9loyXD) was used for guidance on how to use jsPDF

-- Thanks to our amazing team fo Cupid's Helpers for contributing all of their varied skills and ideas, and making this project fun and successful! 💘 Love you!!!
+- Thanks to our amazing team of Cupid's Helpers for contributing all of their varied skills and ideas, and making this project fun and successful! 💘 Love you!!!